 Now, dip in the milk and egg mixture, being sure to coat each petal.
 Then, dip again in the dry mixture.

-While the onion is freezing, get your oil heated and make your dipping sauce.
+While the onion is freezing, get your vegetable or peanut oil heated and make your bloom sauce.
 The sauce, as you know, is where it’s at when it comes to a blooming onion.

 Let’s Fry That Beautiful Blooming Onion!

-Once your onion has been in the freezer for at least 30 minutes, heat your oil in a large pot until it reaches 400 degrees.
+Once your onion has been in the freezer for at least 30 minutes, heat your oil in a large pot like a Dutch oven until it reaches 400 degrees.
+Of course, you can also use a fryer with a fryer basket.

-Gently place your onion in the oil, cut side down first, and fry for about 3 minutes to get that golden brown look.
+Gently place your onion in the hot oil, cut side down first, and fry on medium-high heat for about 3 minutes to get that golden brown look.

 Turn your oil down to about 350 degrees (medium) and flip it over to cook the other side.
 Cook for about 9 minutes until everything is golden brown.

-Once the onion is golden brown, remove it from the oil and place it on a paper towel-lined plate to drain.
+Once the onion is golden brown, remove it from the oil with a wire skimmer and place it on a few paper towels so that it can drain.
+Sprinkle with kosher salt and enjoy!

-Serve with your delicious dipping sauce for the perfect comfort food appetizer.
+Serve with your delicious Bloomin Onion Sauce sauce for the perfect comfort food appetizer.
 Once you learn how to make these at home, you won’t even need to worry about going out to the restaurant!

 Blessing my family like this is just one of the sweet moments of my day.
 I love cooking their favorites and surprising them with dishes that they miss.